18th Cavalry Regiment

 The 18th Cavalry Regiment is a parent cavalry regiment of the United States Army.

 The 1st Squadron, 18th Cavalry Regiment, is the reconnaissance element of the 79th Infantry Brigade Combat Team of the California Army National Guard.
-Prior to the most recent reorganization of the United States Army National Guard the unit was an aviation unit.
-It was equipped with AH-1F Cobras, and formed part of the 40th Infantry Division's Aviation Brigade.

 History

 The 1st Squadron, 18th Cavalry Regiment, was originally constituted on 22 July 1885 in the California National Guard as the 7th Infantry Battalion and organized from existing companies in southern California.
 It expanded, reorganized, and was redesignated on 5 May 1888 as the 7th Infantry Regiment.
 On 7 December 1895, it was consolidated with the 9th Infantry Regiment, which had been organized on 8 February 1890, retaining the 7th Infantry Regiment designation.

 During the Spanish–American War, the regiment was mustered into Federal service on 9 May 1898 at the Presidio of San Francisco as the 7th California Volunteer Infantry.
 It did not see overseas service before being mustered out at Los Angeles on 2 December after the end of the war.
 It mustered into federal service on 29 June 1916 at Sacramento; and mustered out of federal service on 11 November 1916 at Los Angeles.
 It was drafted into federal service on 5 August 1917.

 Between 25 September and 1 November, the regiment consolidated with the California National Guard 2nd Infantry Regiment's 2nd Battalion, Companies L and M, and Sanitary Detachment as the 160th Infantry.
 The 160th was assigned to the 40th Infantry Division, and was demobilized at Camp Kearny in San Diego on 7 May 1919.

 Former southern California elements reorganized on 23 August-6 October 1921 in the California National Guard as the 160th Infantry and was assigned to the 40th Division; Headquarters was federally recognized on 31 January 1922 at Los Angeles.

 The 2nd Battalion 160th Infantry, reorganized and was redesignated on 1 April 1929 as the 2nd Battalion, 185th Infantry, an element of the 40th Division (160th Infantry — hereafter separate lineage).
 It expanded, reorganized, and was redesignated in March–April 1930 as the 2nd and 3rd Battalions, 185th Infantry, elements of the 40th Division (later designated as the 40th Infantry Division).
 It was inducted into federal service on 3 March 1941 at home stations.
 It inactivated on 7 April 1946 at Camp Stoneman, CA.